-Table 4.1, API Spec 11B lists full size couplings for 5/8 in. through 1 1/8 in. sucker rods and recommends minimun tubing sizes.
+Table 4.1, API Spec 11B lists full size couplings for 5/8 in. through 1 1/8 in. sucker rods and recommends minimum tubing sizes.
 Table 4.2 lists the slimhole couplings that are available for 1/2 in. through one in. sucker rods.
 Slimhole couplings for 5/8 in. through one in. rods can be run in one size smaller tubing than the respective full sized coupling.
-This enables operators to run one in. rods in 250-2 7/8 in.
-O.D. tubing and 7/8 in. rods in 200-2 3/8 in.
-0.D. tubing, etc. Decreasing the 0.D. of the coupling decreases the area available for supporting the pumping loads.
+This enables operators to run one in . rods in 250-2 7/8 in.
+0.D. tubing and 7/8 in. rods in 200-2 3/8 in. o.d. tubing, etc. Decreasing the O.D. of the coupling decreases the area available for supporting the pumping loads.
 How much can the coupling area be reduced relative to the sucker rod area without causing the coupling to become a weak link in the chain?
 We do not actually know, but we think that a one in. slimhole coupling has about the right cross sectional area.
 If this is correct, derating factors can be calculated for all the other slimhole couplings.
 Recommended derating factors are given on Figure 20.
 Note that the derating factor for 7/8 in. slimhole couplings is 0.75.
 Again, do not solve problems that you do not have, but if more than 50 percent of your rod string failures are in the connections, and you are running 7/8 in. slimhole couplings, you may find that the majority of the failures are these couplings.

 Tapered, 250-2 7/8 in.
-0.D./200-2 3/8 in.
-0.D., tubing strings should be considered when 7/8 in. slimhole sucker rod couplings in a straight 200-2 3/8 in.
+0.D./200-2 3/8 in 0.D., tubing strings should be considered when 7/8 in. slimhole sucker rod couplings in a straight 200-2 3/8 in.
 0.D. string are causing excessive pulling jobs.

 Torque has been discredited as a sucker rod connection make-up method.
-When the threads are "properly lubricated", and we do not know what "properly" means, 10 percent of applied torque turns the coupling relative to the pin, and 90 percent of the torque is consumed by friction.
+When the threads are "properly lubricated," and we do not know what "properly" means, 10 percent of applied torque turns the coupling relative to the pin, and 90 percent of the torque is consumed by friction.
 Any variation in lubricants or in the surface finish of the threads or mating surfaces could drastically change these percentages.
 This indicates that torque could never be a precision make-up method for any threaded connection.

-Circumferential displacement (C.D.) is now recommended in Section 4 of API RP 11BR, "Care and Handling of Sucker Rods", for making up sucker rod joints.
+Circumferential displacement (C.D.) is now recommended in Section 4 of API RP 11BR, "Care and Handling of Sucker Rods," for making up sucker rod joints.
 C.D. should also be used for calibrating power tongs.
 To make up a sucker rod joint using C.D., the pin and coupling threads should be cleaned and lubricated with a lubricant that has passed the NACE screening test.
 This test states that an acceptable lubricant will allow the lubricated joint to be made up and broken 10 times without galling the threads.
 Some corrosion inhibitors can pass this test.
 The clean lubricated joint should then be made up hand tight.
 A hand tight position, as used in Section 4, is attained when full shoulder abutment is made.
 The coupling should then be turned the amount specified in Table 4.1, Section 4, API RP 11BR, relative to the pin.
+More C.D. than is specified in this table is required when peak stress will exceed 35,000 psi.
+An API task group is preparing additions to this table.